 - A study of two classes of graph properties that are easy to test in the standard dense graph model (see Section 2.4).
-We show that one class, which is trivial to test with one-sided error in the standard model, is hard to test in the current VDF model, whereas with the other class the situation is mixed. - A study of a generalized version of the VDF bounded-degree graph model that is briefly discussed at the end of Section 1.4.
+We show that one class, which is trivial to test with one-sided error in the standard model, is hard to test in the current VDF model, whereas for the other class (which consists of properties of sparse graphs) the situation is mixed.
+In particular, we establish the hardness of testing (in the VDF model) whether a graph consists of two stars each containing at least one third of the graph's vertices (see Proposition 2.11), and show that any minor-free graph property can be strongly tested in the VDF model (see Theorem 2.13). - A study of a generalized version of the VDF bounded-degree graph model that is briefly discussed at the end of Section 1.4.
 The bottom-line is that the positive results of the VDF (bounded-degree graph) model extend to the generalized model (see Section 3.5). - A study of the secondary models mentioned at the end of Section 1.1.
 The most important takehome message is that the relation to one-sided error testing does not extend to these models (see Section 4).